LaconicNetwork/loro-testnet/README.md

 # LORO Testnet 🦜

 Welcome to the Laconic Operational Ranking and Onboarding Testnet!
-This is a three-week incentivized testnet program that will onboard and assess participants interested in joining the [Laconic Network](https://laconic.com/).
+This is a two-week incentivized testnet program that will onboard and assess participants interested in joining the [Laconic Network](https://laconic.com/).

 This repo contains the event plan and information on the tasks that must be completed to collect points.